Low Key (Ally Brooke song): Background

 Brooke had been in the studio for many months trying to find her sound and the right song to release, recording over 50 songs in the process.
 Brooke said she had recorded a completely different song to "Low Key" that was considered, but "we could never quite get it right".
 "Low Key" was introduced to her by her manager, who told her if her label executives could secure the track it would be her first single.
 He played it for Brooke and she agreed it was perfect for her, considering the track "sassy, fun, and sexy".
 Brooke said the song was originally written for a male voice.
 They changed the key to fit a female voice, Brooke raising it "like two keys higher".
-After fine-tuning the song, executives from her record label then recommended adding rapper Tyga to the song.
+After fine-tuning the song, executives from her record label then recommended adding rapper Tyga to the track.

 Brooke began teasing the release of the single in the beginning of January 2019.
 In the week of the single's premiere, snippets of the song, behind the scenes photos, stills, and a preview of the music video were released on Brooke's social media pages.
 Brooke also teased the song by sending over 100 personalized messages to fans.
 "Low Key" is her official debut single, originally intended for her debut album.
 The song and its music video was released on January 31, 2019 and has surprassed 40 million views on YouTube.